CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 There’s also a significant impact on the car's resale value.
 If the vehicle’s history indicates trouble with defects, the fair market resale value accordingly drops.
 Future buyers will likely notice this drop, making it more difficult to sell the car for a reasonable amount of money.

-The Lemon Law buyback occurs when the manufacturer reimburses the driver for the purchase or lease of the car, in exchange for the vehicle.
+The Lemon Law buyback occurs when the manufacturer reimburses the driver for the purchase or lease of the car in exchange for it.
 When this happens, the title is branded to alert future drivers that the vehicle is a lemon.
 This situation affects not only the insurance but also the warranty.

 From an insurance standpoint, the car becomes a high-risk vehicle, and the owner may have to pay higher premiums.
-There may also be restrictions on the policy about the claims that can be made.
+The policy may also have restrictions regarding the types of claims that can be made.
 Some insurance providers may refuse to offer specific policies, such as comprehensive or collision coverage.

 With the warranty, the Lemon Law buyback may result in losing some coverage.
 If there’s no more extended warranty protection, the driver faces higher expenses for any significant repairs that are needed.
 It could also become difficult to purchase an extended warranty with a lemon title due to any possible hidden issues.